EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 # Implementing API Key authentication

-Now lets change gears from JWT and implement an alternate authentiction strategy in our Web API: API Keys.
+Now lets change gears from JWT and implement an alternate authentication strategy in our Web API: API Keys.
 Authentication with API Keys is fairly common in the Web Service world.
 The core idea of API Keys is that the API provider (in this case, us) produces a secret string that is given to the clients for safekeeping.
 The clients then can use that key to access the API.
 I.e. make as many requests as they want.
 So it's essentially just a glorified password.

 The main functional difference when it comes to JWT as we have implemented it is that the API Keys wont expire and that we will store them in our database.
 Then, when processing incoming requests, as part of the authentication step, our app will check if the given API Key exists in our internal records.
 If it does, then the request is allowed to go through, if it does not, then a 401 is sent back.